Going Places: Minneapolis

 With the Central Library as a model, the city is greening more rooftops: One at City Hall is underway, and there’s talk of greening the roof of the Target Center.
 And Gold Medal Park, a 7.5-acre site in the historic Mill District, was unveiled in May; its goal is to be the first LEED-certified Major League Baseball stadium.

 Story by Megan Kaplan.
 This article originally appeared in Plenty in August 2007.
-The story was added to MNN.com in June 2009.
+The story was added to MNN.com.

 Copyright Environ Press 2007